 Occipital neuralgia causes a severe headache in the back of your head, often affecting one side then possibly spreading to include both sides.
-At American Pain Experts in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, specializes in accurately diagnosing occipital neuralgia and creating customized interventional treatments that effectively relieve your headache pain.
+At Pain Relief Solutions in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, specializes in accurately diagnosing occipital neuralgia and creating customized interventional treatments that effectively relieve your headache pain.
 To learn more about your treatment options, call the office or use the online booking feature to schedule an appointment today.

 Occipital neuralgia is a condition that occurs when the occipital nerves become injured or inflamed.
 The occipital nerves serve the back and top of your head.
 The nerves leave the top of your cervical spine, run through muscles at the back of your head, and into the scalp on both sides of your head.